simshadows/monster-hunter-rise-builder/README.md

 **This project is an early work-in-progress.
 Also, I'm still learning React!**

-## How do I run this?
+## How do I use this?

+I'm currently hosting this website here: <http://mhr-builder.simshadows.com/>

+## How do I host this myself?

 Simply host the `src` directory on a web server.
-The codebase is totally toolchainless.
+The codebase is totally toolchainless and has no backend application code.

 For example, you can use the Python simple server: